 To make this extraordinary work both far-reaching and sustainable, SEE relies on donors.
 We have created a network of in-kind donors, including Alcon, Allergan, Johnson & Johnson, and Bausch & Lomb, who donate most of the supplies that are used for the clinics.
 The remainder of the cost—less than $100 per surgery—is covered by generous individuals and foundations around the world.

 Our 600+ volunteer ophthalmologists’ desire to make a difference in the world by using their skills and personal financial resources to cure blindness in developing countries inspires us.
 We support their philanthropic leadership by maintaining working relationships with surgeons around the world, coordinating international clinics, gathering the best medical supplies available, and offering cutting-edge training for cataract surgery.

-- 80% of the cases are avoidable or treatable
+- More than 75% of the cases are avoidable or treatable

 SEE International’s primary focus is on cataract surgery.
 This type of surgery is one of the most cost-effective of all health interventions.
 All it takes is about $100 and a volunteer SEE surgeon can restore the sight of a person who has been blind with cataracts for 5, 10, or even 20 years with a local anesthetic and a 30-minute surgery!